ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Mostly sunny.
-High near 47, with temperatures falling to around 42 in the afternoon.
-West northwest wind 7 to 16 mph, with
+High near 48, with temperatures falling to around 41 in the afternoon.
+Northwest wind 9 to 16 mph, with gusts
-         gusts as high as 26 mph.<br></div>
+         as high as 26 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">